 On the day of the sweeps visit

-If you follow the information listed below; you will make our visit easier for everyone.
+Please follow the information listed below; to make our visit easier for everyone.

 - Please ensure your fire has been allowed to burn out the evening before our visit (at least 12 hours prior should be sufficient) this not only ensures we don’t get our fingers burned by hot bricks or metal components but also protects our equipment.

-Finally, you will have been referred to these T&C’s during initial communications, so failure to read them is no excuse for making complaints or attempts to claim our insurance after an appointment.
+You will have been referred to these T&C’s during initial communications, so failure to read them is no excuse for complaints or insurance claim attempts.